beeldengeluid/data-stories/content/blog/elections-2025/index.en.md

 * [Onderwerpen](appendix_subjects)

-[^1]: In 2021 rapporteerden we deze resultaten in seconden maar dit keer kiezen we voor minuten, zodat deze eenheid in alle visualisaties hetzelfde is.
+[^1]: In 2021 rapporteerden we deze resultaten in seconden, behalve visualisatie 3.2, in verband met de leesbaarheid van de afbeelding.
+Deze keer kiezen we voor minuten, zodat deze eenheid in alle visualisaties hetzelfde is.